humanitec/about/docs/roadmap.md

 Humanitec is sitting on a large amount of data and so has the potential to provide valuable insights about team performance.
 It would be relatively straightforward to measure time from “commit to production” for example.

 ## Past Quarters

+### Q3 2022

+#### Virtual Drivers

+The introduction of generic drivers such as the [`humanitec/template`](https://docs.humanitec.com/integrations/resource-drivers/template) driver add a lot of power to the resource system.
+Unfortunately, using these drivers multiple times requires the driver inputs to be duplicated.
+This makes it hard to maintain and understand these [Resource Definitions](https://docs.humanitec.com/reference/concepts/resources/definitions).
+Virtual Drivers will provide a way of encapsulating and reusing the inputs of a driver across multiple [Resource Definitions](https://docs.humanitec.com/reference/concepts/resources/definitions).

+#### Custom Workload Profile features

+[Workload Profiles](https://docs.humanitec.com/reference/workload-profiles) are a way to define the baseline configuration of a workload.
+Humanitec provides a number of default workload profiles and users have been able to add their own.
+Up to this point, platform teams have been limited to the UI provided by Humanitec.
+Custom Workload Profile features will allow platform teams to define schemas for their features and annotate these schemas to generate custom UI elements.
+This will allow platform teams to fully customize the developer experience for their Custom Workload Profiles.

+#### Cost Control

+Humanitec allows developers to spin up entire environments on demand.
+However, not all of those environments are used all the time and idle environments still cost money.
+The new Cost Control capabilities such as on-demand and scheduled environment pausing will help to reduce spend on idle environments.
+At the same time, developers can still spin up paused environments on demand so they are not blocked.

 ### Q2 2022